-SavorEat is an Israeli startup that develops plant-based meat using a combination of chef robots, proprietary 3D printing, and non-GMO ingredients.
+SavorEat is an Israeli startup that develops plant-based meat.
+The startup combines chef robots, proprietary 3D printing, and non-GMO ingredients to print meat.
 At present, the startup produces meatless burgers and plans to expand to steaks, kebabs, and alternative seafood.

 COCUUS manufactures Bioinks for 3D Food Printers

 Spanish startup COCUUS produces plant- or cell-based animal protein analogs using 2D/3D laser printing, bioprinting, and robotics.
 The startup offers LEVEL-UP inkjet 3D printers and LASERGLOW laser 2D/3D printers for food producers.
 The LASERGLOW is accurate to design specifications and supports 3D shapes as well as hyper-personalization.

-Discover all Food Tech Technologies & Startups
+Discover all Food Tech Trends & Startups

 The top 10 food technology trends drive sustainable food sources and food waste reduction, with Industry 4.0 technologies enhancing efficiency and scalability.
 3D food printing emerges as a promising technology, complementing other key trends and prompting continued investment in 3D food printers and bio-inks.
 Furthermore, advances in AI and big data analytics play a crucial role in optimizing food industry operations.